Call for Proposals: Artist opportunity

 Are the proposed materials for the award durable, eco-friendly and locally produced?

-- The successful applicant must be able to demonstrate that they have the capacity to produce the quantity required within the time frame and budget indicated.
+The proposal must be able to demonstrate that the artist has the capacity to produce the quantity required within the time frame and budget indicated.

-- The proposal must include a budget for the proposed project.
-The maximum total budget, per award, including all materials, production fees, and taxes should be less than R1 000.00
+The proposal must include a budget for the proposed project.
+The maximum total budget, per award, including all materials, production fees, and taxes should not exceed more than R1 000.00 / award.

-- The proposal must include a maximum of 5 photographs of artistic works created by the artist and which speaks to artist’s ability to create an Award for this Call to Artists.
+The proposal must include a maximum of 5 photographs from the artist’s portfolio of previously created work, and which speaks to the artist’s ability to design an Award.
 The photograph must be labelled with artist’s name, title and description of work, date created, medium(s), budget (if applicable), and dimensions for the artwork.

-- Please include only the items listed above.
-Additional materials will not be presented to the selection panel.
-Proposals will not be returned and late or incomplete proposals will not be considered.
+Please include only the items listed above.
+Additional materials will not be considered by the selection panel.
+Canvassing by any artist of any member of the DIFF team or adjudication panel will result in immediate disqualification of the award.
+Proposals will not be returned, and late or incomplete proposals will not be considered.